Today we’re going to discuss Basics LLC: Limited Liability Company.

 However, it’s still a good idea to observe some requirements even though the LLC law in your particular State may not spell out that you have to do this.
 It’s generally a good idea to have at least an annual meeting where all the members and managers meet together and discuss certain business topics.

-So, that concludes today’s video on limited liability company (LLC) basics and I hope you’ve enjoyed this and found this useful.
-Thank you.
+So, that concludes today’s video on LLC basics (limited liability company) and I hope you’ve enjoyed this and found this useful.